Lighten up with some of our favorite shades of blonde.

 4. Dark Blonde Roots

 Or maybe you want blonde hair but don’t want to deal with your roots!
 We totally feel you and if you are feeling grown-out roots, then you should totally go for it!
 Dye your hair blonde as you normally would, but instead of the upkeep, leave your roots natural and dark.
 Touch them up when (and if!) you want to.

 5. Honey Blonde

 Slightly darker than sun-kissed blonde, all-over honey blonde hair is a stunning color to try if you want a natural-looking style.
-We love this as transitional shade for lighter blondes where they can test out going darker, if even ever so-slightly.
+We love this as transitional shade for lighter blondes where they can test going darker, if even ever-so-slightly.

 6. Lighten Up your Braids

 Do you have braids and are trying to figure out how to change up your hair?
 Why not add some blonde hair color to the mix.
-We have seen this on a few strands of braids or as all over look (seen above) that looks gorgeous on braids.
+We have seen this on a few strands of braids or as all-over style (seen above) that looks gorgeous on braids.